jacktemme/deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model

-* For my neural network model two hidden layers were used with the relu activation function.
+* For the neural network model two hidden layers were used with the relu activation function.
 30 neurons were in the first layer, followed by 15 in the next layer.
 The final output layer used a singular neuron with a sigmoid activation function to correctly output a binary classification for this model.
 * The neural network model had a accuracy of 73.04% when used on the testing data, which was close, but not able to achieve the desired target of 75% accuracy.
 Therefore, the model is on the right track but more fine tuning would need to be done to create more accurate outputs.
 * In order to slightly increase the output of this model, the activation function was changed to a relu instead of tanh in the hidden layers and the number of neurons and epochs were decreased.